Deductive Logic in Language Models: Horizontal vs Vertical Reasoning: Related works

 \subsection{Assessing deductive reasoning capabilities of LLMs}

 Several benchmarks have been proposed for evaluating LLMs on deductive reasoning tasks, including the recently introduced JustLogic \citep{Chen2025}, ProofWriter/RuleTaker \citep{Tafjord2021,Clark2021} and LogicBench \citep{Parmar2024}.
 Synthetic generation of examples is widely adopted, as it enables systematic control over benchmark difficulty, ensures correctness, and helps minimize bias.
-For instance, JustLogic \citep{Chen2025} was designed to increase task complexity, reduce reliance on prior knowledge, and enable detailed error analysis.
+For example, JustLogic \citep{Chen2025} was designed to increase the complexity of the task, reduce the dependence on prior knowledge, and enable detailed error analysis, and Mirage \citep{Li2025} was introduced to make the generation of test sets more flexible and the evaluation more comprehensive.

-The deductive reasoning task considered in this work (introduced in Section 3) is also synthetically generated, but is intentionally simpler than those in the above benchmarks.
+The deductive reasoning tasks considered in this work (introduced in Section 3) are also synthetically generated, but are intentionally simpler than those in the above benchmarks.
 The simplification comes from removing the complexity and ambiguity of natural language and representing facts and rules using basic symbols.
 Such design choices allow us to employ a simple, non-pretrained language model for the task, with emphasis on explainability.